BurntSushi/termcolor/doc/rg.1.md

 --hidden
 : Search hidden directories and files.
 (Hidden directories and files are skipped by default.)

+--ignore-file FILE ...
+: Specify additional ignore files for filtering file paths.
+  Ignore files should be in the gitignore format and are matched relative to the current working directory.
+These ignore files have lower precedence than all other ignore files.
+When specifying multiple ignore files, earlier files have lower precedence than later files.

 -L, --follow
 : Follow symlinks.